rajeshlamichhane04/Heart_failure_prediction/README.md

 I scaled our top features using MinMax Scaler.
 Baseline accuray was calucalated using the mode of our target.
 I used Decision Tree, Randon Forest and KNN to compare the accuracy of my train and validate and chose KNN.
 The baseline accuracy was 68% while model accuracy from KNN on train, validate, test were 85%,86% and 85% respectively.

 # Prediction delivery
-Using our top model, KNN, I able to predict the on our data.
+Using our top model, KNN, I able to predict the heart faliure on our data.

+# Key Takeaways and Recommendations
+KNN is the best model here which beats baseline accuracy by 17 %.
+I used age, ejection fraction, serum creatinine and time as features in our models.
+The age over 60 years are vulnerable times for the heart.
+At old ages, death event is high even if time (follow up) is smaller.
+Monitoring the levels of creatinine phosphokinase(cpk) and serum_creatinine is crucial as thier level seem to spike in death event.
+Ejection fraction dips down below healthly limits in cases of death so it should be monitored regualarly.
+Combination of ailements such as anaemia, diabetes did not produced as expected observation in death event.
+Additional information about the physical features of the patients (height, weight, body mass index, etc) can be heplful.
+People's occupational history would have been useful to detect additional risk factors for cardiovascular health disease